Hannah-RS/Gaia-white-dwarf/README.md

 ## I want to...

 ### Create a map of detection probability for a particular candidate
-Go to Detection_probability and use the Detection probability heatmaps notebook.
-Enter your candidate distance and Gaia broadband magnitude and run steps 1 and 2.
+Go to Detection_probability and use the Candidate detection probability notebook.
+Enter your candidate distance and Gaia broadband magnitude in code cell 3 and run the whole notebook.

 ### Look at the planets that will be detected around a subset of white dwarfs